- 6 minutes to read

 Deleted DacPac

-Example of empty DACPAC version information.
+Example of empty DACPAC version information after removal.

 Manual DACPAC Removal per Database